Funding Programmes

 SV

-INFU supports both small-scale projects (total CAPEX, i.e., capital expenditure, between €2.5 million and €7.5 million) and large-scale projects (CAPEX above €7.5 million) through grants.
+EUIF supports small-scale projects (total CAPEX, i.e., capital expenditure, between €2.5 million and €20 million), medium-scale projects (CAPEX between €20 million and €100 million), and large-scale projects (CAPEX above €100 million) through grants.
 In addition, the Fund has a technical assistance component which allows unsuccessful proposals that meet certain conditions to benefit from Project Development Assistance (PDA) support by the European Investment Bank (EIB).
+EUIF grants aims to support technologies that are not yet commercially available but represent breakthrough solutions or are sufficiently mature to be ready for demonstration at a pre-commercial scale.
+Second-of-a-kind commercialisation can also be considered innovative under certain conditions – where the relevant costs remain a significant share of total costs that prohibit commercialisation without further public support.

 Application Process